 Pterygium is believed to be a result of excessive exposure to the UV rays of the sun during childhood.
 Dry and dusty environmental conditions may also contribute to the development of the condition.

 Pterygium is an abnormal growth of tissue over the eye.
 It is often progressive and encroaches over the cornea, which can ultimately cause you to experience distorted or lost vision, and have symptoms of excessive tearing and irritation.
-Eye specialists at New Eyes offer advanced treatment options to control the effects of pterygium.
+Our eye doctors and corneal specialist at New Eyes offer advanced treatment options to control the effects of pterygium.

 Symptoms of Pterygium